radareorg/r2hermes/README.md

-# Hermes Decompiler (C Implementation)

-This is a C implementation of the Hermes HBC (Hermes Bytecode) disassembler and decompiler with zero external dependencies.
-It can be used to analyze React Native files compiled into the Hermes VM bytecode format.

-## Features

-- Disassembles Hermes bytecode to readable assembly
-- Decompiles Hermes bytecode to JavaScript-like pseudo-code (WIP)
-- Supports multiple bytecode versions (72-96)
-- Zero external dependencies (only libc)
-- Fast and efficient implementation
+# HBCLIB - Hermes Library and Radare2 Plugin

+This is a library to work with Hermes binaries and VM Bytecode (v90-v96) for:

+- Assemble Bytecode
+- Disassemble Bytecode
+- Decompile Functions in JS pseudocode
+- Parse Binary Headers

+The library is implemented in plain C with no external dependencies and comes with the plugins for radare2.

 ## Build Instructions